richardmleggett/MARTi/docs/source/installation.rst

 If you see the help text, all is ok.
 MARTi GUI (front-end) installation----------------------------------Having copied the MARTi software onto the computer or cluster being used for the back-end, you need to perform a couple of additional actions.
 The marti_gui script inside the bin directory is used to launch MARTi GUI.
-Open this in a text editor and change line 4 to point to the location of the guy directory e.g.:
+Open this in a text editor and change line 4 to point to the location of the ``gui`` directory e.g.:

 ``MARTI_DIR=/Users/leggettr/Documents/github/MARTi/gui``